brodyberg/Notes/README.md

 * Haskell the language and Haskell the culture places a huge amount of emphasis on abstraction.
 The result of this is that both commonly discuss and implement levels of abstraction unheard of in other languages or communities.
+Examples of this are the abstraction ladder from value to function and then Functor, Applicative and Monad, and things like Kinds.
-* In my experience, getting into Haskell with previous language
-  experience did not prepare me for the abstractions, correctness and
-  re-usability the language and libraries commonly express.
+* In my experience, getting into Haskell with previous language experience did not prepare me for the abstractions, correctness and re-usability the language and libraries commonly express.

-By keeping the above in mind, and working on Haskell every single day I could, and by subscribing to every [Haskell mailing-list](https://www.haskell.org/mailing-lists), podcast and social-media feed, I have begun my journey in a way that I feel will lead to Haskell in production.
+By keeping the above in mind, and working on Haskell every single day I could, and by subscribing to every [Haskell mailing-list](https://www.haskell.org/mailing-lists), [podcast](https://www.haskellcast.com/) and social-media feed, I have begun my journey in a way that I feel will lead to Haskell in production.